-Prudential Financial Inc. (PRU), the second-largest U.S. life insurer, swung to a loss in the third quarter as derivatives weighed on results.
+Prudential Financial Inc. (PRU:US), the second-largest U.S. life insurer, swung to a loss in the third quarter as derivatives weighed on results.

 Chief Executive Officer John Strangfeld is trimming expenses and deploying cash for deals and buybacks as he targets a return on equity of at least 13 percent next year.
 ROE, a measure of profitability, was 11 percent to 11.5 percent last year, Strangfeld said Feb.
 15. The insurer uses derivatives to guard against market risks such as interest-rate drops and currency fluctuations.